 American Periodicals Series Online contains page images of more than 1,100 historic American magazines, journals, and newspapers.
 These resources illuminate the development of American culture, politics, and society across some 150 years.
 Articles can be searched by author, source, and words in the complete text.
 Updated quarterly.

-Artemis Primary Sources brings together Gale's primary source databases in one search interface.
+Gale Primary Sources brings together Gale's primary source databases in one search interface.
 Currently allows for federated searching and access to Eighteenth Century Collections Online and Nineteenth Century Collections Online.

 The British Library Newspapers collection contains full runs of 48 newspapers specially selected by the British Library to best represent nineteenth century Britain.
 This new collection includes national and regional newspapers, as well as those from both established country or university towns and the new industrial powerhouses of the manufacturing Midlands, as well as Scotland, Ireland and Wales.
 Special attention was paid to include newspapers that helped lead particular political or social movements such as Reform, Chartism, and Home Rule.
 The penny papers aimed at the working and clerical classes are also present in the collection.